Error996/unishell/README.md

 # UniShell
-Unishell is a family of php webshells that based on nano shell (https://github.com/s0md3v/nano) which are using khmer unicode characters (ក, ខ, គ) and combinded with YAK pro Php Obfuscator to be more undetectable and silently.
+Unishell is a family of php webshells that based on nano shell (https://github.com/s0md3v/nano) which are using khmer unicode characters (ក, ខ, គ) and combinded with YAK Php Obfuscator to protect the code to be undetectable and silently.

 ### None-Obfuscate
 1. Soriya